Pseudo-Dionysius the Areopagite — Byzantine Icon

 The author known as "Pseudo-Dionysius the Areopagite" was a Christian writer who, sometime around the late fifth or early sixth century CE, composed a body of theological works under the name of Dionysius the Areopagite, the Athenian convert whom Paul baptized on the Areopagus in Athens (Acts 17:34).
 This pseudonymous attribution was accepted without serious question until the Renaissance, when Lorenzo Valla and subsequently others began to identify anachronisms that made the apostolic authorship impossible.
 The name "Pseudo-Dionysius" (or "Denys" in some traditions) has been standard in scholarship since the late nineteenth century.

 The historical identity of the author remains unknown.
 Internal evidence places the texts after 485 CE (because they quote Proclus's Elements of Theology) and before their first certain citation in 532 CE at the Council of Constantinople.
-The author was almost certainly a Syrian Christian monk deeply trained in Neoplatonist philosophy, probably in the tradition descending from Iamblichus and Proclus, and his pseudonymous assumption of an apostolic name was not (by the conventions of late antiquity) simply fraudulent — it was a rhetorical strategy for claiming authoritative status for a synthesis he believed to be genuinely Christian.
+The author was almost certainly a Syrian Christian monk trained in Neoplatonist philosophy, probably in the tradition descending from Iamblichus and Proclus, and his pseudonymous assumption of an apostolic name was not (by the conventions of late antiquity) simply fraudulent — it was a rhetorical strategy for claiming authoritative status for a synthesis he believed to be genuinely Christian.

 The Dionysian corpus consists of four treatises and ten letters.
 The four treatises are: The Divine Names (De Divinis Nominibus), the longest work, which examines the names Scripture applies to God and systematically argues that each affirms and then transcends itself; The Mystical Theology (De Mystica Theologia), the shortest and most concentrated work, which is the first text in the history of Christianity to use the word "mystical" in its distinctive modern sense; The Celestial Hierarchy, which maps the orders of angels and their mediating role between God and humanity; and The Ecclesiastical Hierarchy, which maps the sacramental and liturgical life of the Church as the earthly reflection of the celestial hierarchy.